Spectral analysis on standard locally homogeneous spaces: Definition of type and type

 Next we introduce, for any $\lambda\in\Spec_d(X_{\Gamma})$, two subspaces $L^2(X_{\Gamma};\M_{\lambda})_{\I}$ and $L^2(X_{\Gamma};\M_{\lambda})_{\II}$ of $L^2(X_{\Gamma};\M_{\lambda})$.
 For this we first specify the topology that we consider on the space $\DD'(X)$ of distributions on~$X$.

 \begin{remark} Let $C_c^{\infty}(X)$ be the space of compactly supported, smooth functions on~$X$, with the locally convex inductive limit topology.
-We endow $\DD'(X)$ with the topology of uniform convergence on all bounded sets $B$ in $C_c^{\infty}(X)$, \ie the topology defined by the family of seminorms
+Recall that a subset $B$ of a topological vector space is said to be (von Neumann) bounded if for every neighborhood $U$ of the origin, there exists a scalar $s>0$ such that $B \subset s U$.
+We endow $\DD'(X)$ with the topology of uniform convergence on all bounded subsets $B$ of $C_c^{\infty}(X)$, \ie the topology defined by the family of seminorms

 With this topology, $\DD'(X)$ is a complete, locally convex (though not metrizable) topological space and the map $p_{\Gamma}^{\ast} : L^2(X_{\Gamma})\to\DD'(X)$ induced by the projection $p_{\Gamma} : X\rightarrow X_{\Gamma}$ is continuous. \end{remark}